sematext/docs/docs/logs/faq.md

 **What happens if I try to send data with @timestamp that is in the future?**

-You can send logs with timestamps in the future, but they will not be shown in Logsene until their timestamps stops being in the future.
+You can send logs with timestamps in the future, but they will not be shown in Logs Management App until their timestamps stops being in the future.
 For example, if you send logs that are "2 hours ahead of real time" they will be accepted, but will not be displayed until 2 hours later.